Skip to main content

 • Icon set: select "Font Awesome Pro"

-• Icon file: relative path from the WordPress root directory to the `icons.json` file
+• Icon file: absolute or relative path from the WordPress root directory to the `icons.json` file

 Setup Font Awesome Pro in Meta Box Builder